sbotero6/4180Final_Project/README.md

 # SnZ Home Security System

-The **SnZ Home Security System** is a two-factor authentication-based embedded system designed to secure a home using both button input and analog verification.
-The system features real-time status updates, an automatic door mechanism, and a live people counter — all coordinated through the Mbed LPC1768 microcontroller.
+The **SnZ Home Security System** is a two-factor authentication-based alarm system designed to enhance home security using embedded systems.
+The system combines button-based input and a potentiometer reading to verify identity.
+If a user fails to input the correct passcode three times in a row, an “Intruder!!” message is displayed on the uLCD, a buzzer sounds, and red LEDs flash.
+When the correct sequence is entered, a servo motor automatically opens and closes the door.
+Inside, an ultrasonic sensor detects when someone exits, updating a live occupancy counter shown on a TextLCD display.

 ---